StevenInfinity/Chamberlain/README.md

 	pip install tabulate

-Finally, execute main.py by either double-clicking on it or by entering python <path>\\Chamberlain\\main.py in command prompt (Windows), replacing <path> with the actual path to the folder.
+Finally, execute main.py by either double-clicking on it or by entering the following  in command prompt (Windows), replacing <path> with the actual path to the folder.

+	 python <path>\Chamberlain\\main.py